|Title:||Notation For Positional-Only Parameters|

 |Discussions-To:||Python-Dev <python-dev at python.org>|

-This PEP proposes a syntax for positional-only parameters in Python.
+This PEP proposes a notation for positional-only parameters in Python.
 Positional-only parameters are parameters without an externally-usable name; when a function accepting positional-only parameters is called, positional arguments are mapped to these parameters based solely on their position.

 Python has always supported positional-only parameters.
 Early versions of Python lacked the concept of specifying parameters by name, so naturally all parameters were positional-only.
 This changed around Python 1.0, when all parameters suddenly became positional-or-keyword.
 But, even in current versions of Python, many CPython "builtin" functions still only accept positional-only arguments.

 Functions implemented in modern Python can accept an arbitrary number of positional-only arguments, via the variadic *args parameter.
 However, there is no Python syntax to specify accepting a specific number of positional-only parameters.
-Put another way, there are many builtin functions whose signatures are simply not expressable with Python syntax.
+Put another way, there are many builtin functions whose signatures are simply not expressible with Python syntax.

 There are many, many examples of builtins that only accept positional-only parameters.
 The resulting semantics are easily experienced by the Python programmer--just try calling one, specifying its arguments by name: